Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Conclusion

 \section{Conclusion}

-In this paper, we studied dynamic teams with symmetric information structure.
+In this paper, we studied dynamic teams with symmetric information structures.
 We presented a characterization for symmetrically optimal teams for convex exchangeable team problems.
-For mean-field teams with symmetric information structure, we show the convergence of optimal polices for mean-field teams with $N$ decision makers to the corresponding optimal policy of mean-field teams.
-We obtained global optimal solutions for average cost finite and infinite horizon LQG dynamic team problems with symmetric partially nested information structure.
-Moreover, we obtained globally optimal policies for average cost infinite horizon state feedback problems for LQG dynamic teams with sparsity and delay constraints.
+For mean-field teams with symmetric information structures, we showed the convergence of optimal policies for mean-field teams with $N$ decision makers to the corresponding optimal policy of mean-field teams.
+We obtained globally optimal solutions for LQG dynamic team problems with symmetric partially nested information structures.
+Moreover, we obtained globally optimal policies for average cost infinite horizon problems of LQG dynamic teams.

 In this paper since we worked under the convexity assumption, the information structure does not allow for the mean-field coupling in the dynamics.
 In our recent work \cite{SSYdefinetti2020}, we relaxed the convexity assumption to arrive at complementary existence and structural results.